History of Sompio Strict Nature Reserve

 From the 1980s onwards, the fire guard hut has served hikers as a day trip hut.
 The hut was repaired in the early 1990s.
-Today there is a dry toilet and a woodshed in the grounds.
+Today there is a dry toilet in the grounds.
 You must bring drinking water with you.

 In former times, Sompio's villagers gathered annually to fish together at the time of autumn colours after 15 September.
 The fishing event, i.e., the Ruff Market (Kiiskismarkkinat), always took place at a time when fish naturally packed the narrow brooks entering into Lake Sompiojärvi.
 This joint fishing event was attended by fishermen from four small villages; Lokka, Riesto, Korvanen and Mutenia.

 The fishermen gathered on Lake Sompiojärvi, where they punted their boats in a chain along the bending River Muteniajoki.
 On the first day they fixed their fishing gear and settled on the grounds.
 On the second day, everyone started fishing at the same time.
 The fishing took three days.
 At the end the catch was divided between the fishermen.

 The traditional Ruff Market took place for the last time in 1965.
 In 1967, the Lokka dam was completed and Lake Sompiojärvi was joined to the Lokka Reservoir.
 Laterly, the local history society, named Sompio-seura, has organised Ruff Markets by gathering on Akmeelinkumpu on the shores of Lake Sompiojärvi in order to maintain the old Sompio traditions.